jdbateman/MemeGen/README.md

 ### Detail

-A Meme can be selected in either the List of Collection view to display the Meme detail view.
+Tap on a Meme in either the List view or Collection view to display the Meme in the Meme detail view.

 ![Meme Detail](/../screenshots/screenshots/MemeGen_screenshot_detail.png?raw=true "Meme Detail")

 ### Edit

-Select the Edit button in the Meme Detail view to edit the Meme text or image and save it.
+Select the Edit button in the Meme Detail view to edit the Meme text or image and then save it.

 ![Meme Detail](/../screenshots/screenshots/MemeGen_screenshot_editmeme.png?raw=true "Meme Detail")